iamzaidakbar/Netflix3.0/README.md

 - implemented helper functions to handle API calls

-- implemented infinite small video card scoll like netflix.
+- implemented infinite small video card scoll like netflix using Carousal.

+- implemented Localstore functionility for storing the video duration.